WHO IS ALICE?

 There is no silver bullet for achieving financial stability.
 Instead, there are three pillars: Workers need jobs with livable wages, near housing they can afford, in communities that offer resources and supports.
 Now, United For ALICE has developed the ALICE Economic Viability Dashboard — a new mapping tool that shows at state and local levels whether the conditions in these three key areas strengthen or weaken opportunities for ALICE to reach stability.
 Two years in the making, the Dashboard can help community planners, housing experts, policymakers, and business leaders design jobs and infrastructure that tackle the obstacles keeping ALICE trapped.
 The Dashboard also zeroes in on promising practices around the country that are showing positive results.

-United Way St. Croix Valley is proud to support those in Burnett, Dunn, Pepin, Pierce, Polk and St. Croix Counties within the ALICE income threshold.
+United Way St. Croix and Red Cedar Valleys is proud to support those in Burnett, Dunn, Pepin, Pierce, Polk and St. Croix Counties within the ALICE income threshold.
 To learn more about the United Way ALICE Report in Wisconsin, click HERE.
 Donations to your local United Way benefit your neighbors in need, give TODAY!